U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 6 - Conditional Independence and Causality.md

 #### Approaches structure finding

 - Search and Score: Search in all the space (NP-Complete problem), we can call a model selection problem, we find for a particular structure that is simple enough, needs to score how complex the graph against how good is.
+So by doing some regularization on the graph we can say.

 - Constraint based: Constraint the graph starting fully connected and start to deleting edges using test of conditional independance.
 We're taking test on conditional independance.

 - Hybrid: The problem of search and score is complicated, we use constraint based to find an initial structure and then we use a score to measure

 ##### Scoring function